 Jim's uses the very best wiener available and a special cheese over the sauce that melts and forms a perfect crust.
-Jim was adamant about the sauce; he would not put ketchup on a hot dog.
-Al has since loosened up a bit on that, but not many people ask for ketchup – why would you want ketchup instead of a million dollar sauce?
+Jim was adamant about the sauce – he would not put ketchup on a hot dog.
+Son Al loosened up a bit on that, but not many people ask for ketchup.
+Why would you want ketchup instead of a million dollar sauce?

 history of the dog

 Facts from Linda Stradely, What's Cooking America.
 For a more detailed history, visit her website.

 850 B.C. – Sausage is mentioned in Homer's Odyssey.

 64 A.D. – Claudius Caesar's discovers the first sausage.

 1484 – The frankfurter was developed in Frankfurt, Germany.

 1805 – Vienna (Wien), Austria point to the term "wiener" to prove their claim as the birthplace of the hot dog.